 “One simple safety-net you can create is a code-word,” said Dr. Siege.
 “Agree on a word with your teens that they can use to signal a problem.
 For example, if you child is being pressured to get into a car with someone who has been drinking he/she can call or text home using this word in the message.
 This signals the need for help, even just to be picked-up from a party.
 Remember, using the code-word must ensure no disciplinary action from parents.
 Just be glad your teen called you and is safe,” said Dr. Siege.
 “For parents, this is that challenging time of trying to find the balance between giving our kids the freedom to make their own choices and enforcing rules to keep them safe.”

-BMP-Quabbin Pediatrics is located on the campus of Baystate Mary Lane Hospital in Ware.
+BMP-Quabbin Pediatrics is located on the campus of Baystate Mary Lane Outpatient Center in Ware.
 Open daily, the practice also offers urgent walk-in visits each morning from 7:30 am – 8:30 am, to see children who have developed an illness overnight.
 For more information or to schedule an appointment call 413-967-2040.